 The procedure for installing a dental crown in most cases takes three separate visits to the dentist.
 The dentist will examine the tooth on the first appointment.
 This is to determine whether it can support a crown.
 This visit normally entails taking x-rays.
 If there is any form of extensive decay or risk of infection to the tooth, the dentists will have to treat it first before commencing with dental crown.

-After the tooth has been filled to the proper shape, the dentist will take an impression of it and the surrounding.
+After the tooth has been filed to the proper shape, the dentist will take an impression of it and the surrounding.
 The impression is sent to a dental lab so that the permanent crown can be created.
 This protects the tooth until the final crown is ready for permanent placement.

 A patient will go for the third and final visit once the permanent crown has been designed.
-The temporary crown will be removed on the second visit.
+The temporary crown will be removed on the third visit.
 The dentist will position and fasten this new crown in position with a special adhesive.

 Dental Crowns Materials